mpakus/mint-fixer_currency/README.md

 Gem gives you current and historical foreign exchange rates published by the European Central Bank with http://fixer.io helps.

+This gem can be helpful used with Mint::Money https://rubygems.org/gems/mint-money for full exchange process.

 ## Installation

 Add this line to your application's Gemfile: